 The Ocean Exploration Ship (60266) comes with a great Minifigure assortment and an awesome, big shark.
 Additionally, the set offers a lot of play potential for kids.
 I love that the boat floats, has great interiors, a diving cage, and a cute submarine.
 If your kids like to play in water, this is a sure hit.
 However, AFOLs might not like it as much.
 It is big and hard to display, especially given the much nicer expert sets on the market.
 Additionally, the value it terrible.
 You are paying a lot for large, specialty pieces.
 In terms of fun for kids, I do not think you can wrong.
 However, this is not really a worthwhile AFOL purchase.
 You can get the shark on Bricklink for much less if that is your goal.
 What are your thoughts?
 Comment below or reach out on social media.

 Until next time,

 Want to support True North Bricks?

-If you like the content at True North Bricks, please follow on Instagram, Facebook, Pinterest, or Twitter for regular updates.
-Additionally, you can support True North Bricks by making your LEGO® (and other) purchases using the links in the menu to the right.
-These affiliate links earn me a little commission at no extra cost to you, thus helping to manage the cost of running this blog.
-Thanks for your support!
+If you like the content at True North Bricks, please follow on Instagram, Facebook, LinkedIn, YouTube, or TikTok for regular content.
+Additionally, you can support True North Bricks by making your LEGO® (and other) purchases using the links below.
+As an affiliate of those retailers, we earn from qualifying purchases.
+These earnings come at no extra cost to you but help to keep the content at True North Bricks free.